 However when Ray died I inherited among many other things the Bee Bottle, (of course it was empty by the time I got it!).
 Although if one were to uncork the stopper, there still remains a slight musky, pungent smell.
 Could it be that of the late Mr.Berzin?
 (One will never know!)

 But I digress, having read an article about The House of Guerlain, I became intrigued about their Bee Bottle so I Googled it and found an interesting but small article in Wikipedia which told the whole story, and which I am including in this blog with some photos.

-Portrait of Napoleon III by Francois Gerard 1853 Bee Bottle of Guerlain Imperiale presented to Napolean and the Empress Eugenie.
+Bee Bottle of Guerlain Imperiale presented to Napoleon and the Empress Eugenie.

 The Emperor Napoleon III loved to have his portrait painted in a luxurious robe covered with bees, a symbal of monarchy in France.
 In 1853, Pierre-Francois Pascal Guerlain created the now famous bee bottle for Eau De Cologne Imperiale (composed in 1830) for the Empress Eugenie who wore the perfume to her wedding to Napolean III.
 Because of the Bee Bottle, M. Guerlain was appointed the official perfumer to her Royal Majesty and the legacy of this design lives on in Guerlain’s perfumery -from bee designs to honeycomb topped flacons.

 Guerlain revives its “Jar of Bees” perfume in 24-carat gold to celebrate its legendary history.

 If you ever wondered what it was like to live like a queen, here’s your chance to find out.
 Guerlain’s legendary “Jar of Bees” is back to make you feel like an Empress, Eugenie to be specific.
 Originally created for her, the wife of Napoleon III, the emblematic bottle has been revived in all its golden glory to celebrate its 160th anniversary.